mozilla-mobile/prox/README.md

 ### GoogleServices-Info.plist
-For a successful build, you need the `Prox/Prox/GoogleService-Info.plist` file which contains secrets to connect to Firebase and our backend services. *Please do not add this file to version control.*
+For a successful build, you need the `Prox/Prox/GoogleService-Info.plist` file which contains secure information to connect to Firebase and our backend services. *Please do not add this file to version control.*

 If you are a team member, this file is available in the Engineering gdrive.
 If you are not, please contact a team member directly to discuss receiving this